Public or Private Lenders for Abroad Education Loan?

 12-15% (converted from LIBOR to MCLR)

-Assume you took out an unsecured education loan of INR 30 lakh from an NBFC at an interest rate of 11% for a 2 years master's course.
+Assume you took out an unsecured education loan of INR 30 lakh from an NBFC at an interest rate of 11% for a 2-year master's course.
 Considering the loan tenure to be 10 years after the course ends and you'll pay the full interest during the moratorium period, you will end up paying a total of INR 59,51,110 (Just the total interest payable is 29,51,110) which is almost double.

 Had the loan taken from a public bank at 9%, the total payment would be 53,01,666 (the total interest payable is 23,01,666), about INR 6.5 lakhs less.
 You can check it yourself using this education loan EMI calculator.